 Float is a great option for smaller teams that lets you handle resources and track projects.
 You can easily customize and use it.

 JIRA is another great alternative for project management and issue tracking.
 It is a fairly robust app which is perfect for managing work sprints.

 MeisterTask uses colorful layouts to organize and structure tasks and projects.
 You can also monitor the activities inside of your team with your dashboard.

 Pivotal Tracker is yet another remote work app to track agile sprints and manage projects with clients.
 It is very popular with developers around the world.

 TaskWorld is similar to Trello or Asana.
 What makes it different is the added feature of the chat function.
 Stay in touch with the rest of the team while organizing your tasks.

-10,000ft is a super handy app that is not only great for distributed workforce, but for teams in general.
+10,000ft is a super handy app that is not only great for a distributed workforce, but for teams in general.
 The visual interface, which is very much like a prettier version of a Gantt chart, helps you keep an overview.
-In addition, it allows you to track your time and create reports with analysis on the profitability of projects and workers.
+In addition, it allows you to track your time and create reports with analysis of the profitability of projects and workers.